aakashbashyal21/WebCrawlC-/README.md

 And further it will calculate the term frequency of the word from the scrapped article.

 Also, I have scanned the links from the hamropatro.com, for identifying as the hub or authority.

+External Libary:

+1. Hangfire (for scheduling extracting in background)
+2. DateConversion (converting Bikramsabat to A.D)
+3. EntityFramework (saving to sqlserver)